Cyclr’s API uses the OAuth 2.0 Client Credentials flow for authentication.

 |---|---|

-token_type | The type of token is always bearer. |
+token_type | The type of token Cyclr’s API returns is always bearer. |

-access_token | The token you can then use to make requests to the Cyclr API. |
+access_token | The Access Token you can use to make requests to the Cyclr API. |

-expires_in | The amount of time in seconds until the access token expires (14 days). |
+expires_in | The amount of time in seconds until the Access Token expires, which is 14 days, or 1,209,600 seconds. |

-clientId | The Client ID you provided when you made the request. |
+clientId | The Client ID provided when the request was made. |

 Account API ID #